OHAKWARONT 2025

 To find a name for this event, I was immediately inspired by this place located in the third basement of Place des Arts.
 There, creation is born, almost in secret, under the surface of the earth and I quickly drew a parallel with the idea of a seed: seeds of artistic inspiration that take root to grow and flourish.

-To me, this image resonates just as much with the urban Indigenous dance community.
+To me, this image resonates just as much with the urban Aboriginal dance community.
 It operates almost secretly, in the bowels of the earth where everything, while rooted in the shadows, grows towards the sun.

 With these evocations in mind, I had an initial inspiring conversation with Kevin Deer.
 I then related it to Lucy Fandel, who immediately saw the symbolism in it and translated it into a drawing of a growing seed.